WHO report: COVID likely 1st jumped into humans from animals

 Still, suspicion of China has helped fuel the theory that the virus escaped from a lab in Wuhan, the Chinese city where the virus was first identified.
 The report cited several reasons for all but dismissing that possibility.

-It said that such laboratory accidents are rare and the labs in Wuhan working on coronaviruses and vaccines are well-managed.
-It also noted that there is no record of viruses closely related to the coronavirus in any laboratory before December 2019 and that the risk of accidentally growing the virus was extremely low.
+It said that such laboratory accidents are rare, that the labs in Wuhan were well-managed and there is no record of viruses closely related to the coronavirus in any laboratory before December 2019.

 In the draft obtained by the AP, the researchers listed four scenarios in order of likelihood for the emergence of the new coronavirus.
 Topping the list was transmission from bats through another animal, which they said was likely to very likely.
 They evaluated direct spread from bats to humans as likely, and said that spread to humans from the packaging of “cold-chain” food products was possible but not likely.